techiescamp/linux-foundation-coupon/README.md

 Rewards: [Check your Rewards Here](https://openprofile.dev/myrewards/coupons)

+## 80% OFF IT Professional Programs

+When you choose IT professional programs from the Linux Foundation, you could get up to 80% off as compared to individual purchases.

+IT Professional Programs comes with a combination of indivudual courses ($250 value).
+Few programs also have certifications associated it with.
+So you can learn and get a certification for free.

 ## Recomended Linux Foundation Cerifications

 The Linux Foundation offers several certifications that are highly relevant for DevOps engineers, developers, cloud engineers, and security teams.